sarturodev/gamejolt-api-plugin/README.md

 ### Handle the API response:
 The Game Jolt API request can emit the folllowing signals:

- - `api_request_completed`: This signal will be emitted when the request was successfully processed by the Game Jolt Server.
+ - `api_request_completed`: This signal will be emitted when the request is successfully processed by the Game Jolt Server.
 This signal will return an Array containing the server response.
  - `api_request_failed`: This signal will be emitted if an error occurs during the sending or processing stage of the request.
 This signal will return an `error` message.

 These signals can be connected via GDScript: